-The committee is composed of a minimum of four and a maximum of seven members.
-Minimally three are voting members, including the dissertation director (student's advisor).
-The chair of the oral defense committee is a non-voting member and must be from a department, school, or college other GSSW.
-All voting members of the committee must be full-time appointed faculty at DU and have research records appropriate to the student's area of specialization.
-Faculty from appropriately related programs who hold the terminal degree in their field may serve on the committee as long as GSSW has the majority representation and a two-thirds majority of the members, excluding the director, hold the earned doctorate.
+Faculty from appropriately related programs who hold the terminal degree in their field may serve on the committee as long as GSSW has the majority representation and a majority of the members hold the earned doctorate.
 When a doctoral degree is interdisciplinary, faculty representation from all disciplines must be reflected on the committee.
-If the student would like to include a member of the committee from outside DU and have that member vote, the student should contact the Associate Dean for Doctoral Education who will assess qualifications and seek approval from the Office of Graduate Studies if appropriate.
+If the student would like to include a member of the committee from outside DU and have that member vote, the student should contact the Associate Dean for Doctoral Education who will assess qualifications and seek approval from the Office of Graduate Education if appropriate.